McConnell went 'nuclear' to confirm Gorsuch. But Democrats changed Senate filibuster rules first.

 The impending retirement of Justice Anthony Kennedy has Democrats singing McConnell's old tune.

-But een with just 51 Republicans in the Senate — and Sen. John McCain, R-Ariz., unwell and out of Washington — a cohesive Republican caucus could limit Democrats influence.
+But with just 51 Republicans in the Senate — and Sen. John McCain, R-Ariz., unwell and out of Washington — a cohesive Republican caucus could limit Democrats' influence.

-If all the Republican senators — minus McCain — vote to confirm while the Democrats and independents vote against a nominee, Vice President Mike Pence can break the tie and confirm Kennedy's successor.
-But losing one Republican vote, without winning any Democratic votes, would halt the confirmation.
+If all the Republican senators — minus McCain — vote to confirm while the Democrats and independents vote against a nominee, Vice President Mike Pence could break the tie and confirm Kennedy's successor.
+But losing one Republican vote, without winning any Democratic ones, would halt the confirmation.

 "If they’re an odd number, the vice president can’t vote to create a tie," Morrison said.
 The vice president can only break a tie when the votes are equal, according to the Constitution.